skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/map_mar_tesaro.gif)

-They determine they are probably halfway from Tal Podere to Hillstead.
+They determine they are probably halfway from Tal Podere to Hillstead and proceed south.
-They proceed south.

-They head south.
 The hills roll by at a steady pace as the day slips by.
 To the east is the great expanse of evergreens known as Pinestaff.
 To the southeast they can see the foreboding peaks of Khelberg reaching up beyond the rolling blue-green of Pinestaff.
 To the south they can see the woods eventually give way to smooth green fields.

 After a few hours they come to a fork in the road.
 They consult the map and head toward Hillstead.
 At about mid-afternoon they crest a